danielrcollins1/OED-Expanded/npcs.md

 **Posting Advertisements**: Every 100sp spent on posts/agents will attract 1d3 first level recruits within 1d6 days.
 The maximum number of potential recruits is equal to 1% of the settlements population (approximately 3 such folks in a typical hamlet).
 Populations will refresh once per season.
 Calls to far, elf, or dwarf lands will multiply the cost and time.

 **Offers and Shares**: The default rate for a Hireling is 100sp plus a "half share" of the treasure (and XP) split.
-The NPC will accept this offer based on the outcome of a reaction roll (2d6 + Cha Mod >= 9).
+The NPC will accept this offer based on the outcome of a reaction roll (2d6 + Cha Mod $\geq$ 9).
 The roll can be modified by the quality of the offer.

 ### Specialists